-Some of the conditions you must meet to claim tax benefits on a jointly-owned home are:
+A few conditions you must meet to claim tax benefits on a home loan for joint owners include the following:

 The home must be fully constructed

-You must be a co-owner of the home, and
+You must be a co-owner of the home

-You must be the co-borrower of the loan
+You need to be a co-borrower of your home loan

-The two types of tax benefits that are available as per the Income Tax Act of 1961 are:
+Here are the two most important tax benefits available according to the Income Tax Act of 1961:

-Section 80C: Under this section, you and the co-owner can claim a tax deduction of ₹1.5 Lakhs each every year on the principal component of the housing loan until loan maturity.
+Under this section, you and the co-owner can claim a tax deduction of ₹1.5 Lakhs each and every year on the principal component of the housing loan until the loan maturity.

 The bottom line is that as a family, you will be able to claim a larger tax deduction on the interest and principal paid on the home loan taken for a jointly owned property.